If you’re tired of your look but don’t want a drastic change, take a look at these everyday hairstyles for women over 40.

 Since I donate my hair every 2-3 years, I’m either in the process of growing it out or looking forward to getting it all cut.
 That can be a dizzying experience for many stylists, but I’ve found a new friend who is equal to the task.

 Chances are you have a similar challenge; whether it’s lots of curl, thinning hair, or getting rid of grays (or all of the above!).
-Over-40 hair has different requirements than our younger coif.
+Everyday hairstyles for women over 40 have different requirements than our younger coif.
 It’s time to accept the hair we have and stop wishing it away.

 Your face changes over time and so should your hair.Randy Stodghill, L.A.
 Stylist